• Home

 Scientists are currently working hard to research new tools and treatments to help people diagnosed with dementia and cognitive decline.
 For instance, I ran a landmark 12-month clinical trial, which found that certain brain nutrients improved cognitive function in people with moderate-to-severe Alzheimer’s dementia.

 The first article was published in 2013 in the Journal of Alzheimer’s Disease.
-Additional findings were published in 2017 in the Journal of Clinical and Translational Research.
-A third paper is pending publication.

 This could be a real game-changer